 Euparal: This mounting medium was invented in 1904 by Prof. G. Gilson, Professor of Zoology at Louvain University, Belgium.
 It contains the substances sandarac, eucalyptol, paraldehyde, camphor, and phenyl salicylate.
 Euparal possesses a nice odor (but don’t smell it anyway), due to the natural oils that are included.
 Euparal is commonly used to mount histological specimens and insects.
 One big advantage of Euparal is, that the specimens can be transferred directly from the alcohol in which they are stored.
 Do not embed specimens which contain water, this may result in a clouding of the mounting medium.

 Summary: Advantages of Euparal include the possibility to directly transfer specimens from alcohol to Euparal without the need of toxic solvents.
-A disadvantage is the relatively long drying time of a few days.
+A disadvantage is the relatively long drying time of a few days to weeks.